semgrep/semgrep-docs/docs/release-notes/december-2023.md

 ### Added

-* Added the **Analyze** button to Semgrep Cloud Platform's **Code** page, which triggers all Assistant functions, including autofix, autotriage, and component tagging, on selected findings.
+* Added the **Analyze** button to Semgrep Cloud Platform's **Code** page, which triggers all Assistant functions on selected findings, including autofix, autotriage, and component tagging.
 After Assistant performs these functions, users can see their results if they filter for findings based on **Recommendation** or by **Component**.
-Additionally, users that choose **No Grouping** instead of **Group by Rule** see false positive and true positive recommendations when viewing their finding details pages.
+Additionally, users who choose **No Grouping** instead of **Group by Rule** see false positive and true positive recommendations when viewing their finding details pages.